erdogant/PhotoSenseAI/docs/source/index.rst

 -----------------------------------

-**Welcome to the PhotoSense** – your solution for organizing your photo collections with ease using Artificial Intelligence (AI)
+**Welcome to PhotoSense** – your solution for organizing your photo collections with ease using Artificial Intelligence (AI)

-Nowadays we have thousands of digital memories which often leads to chaos in finding and organizing photos.
-At some point, we may even dump all pictures in a “various” directory and then leave it for what it is.
+Nowadays, we have thousands of digital memories which often leads to chaos in finding and organizing photos.
+At some point, we may even dump all pictures in a "various" directory and then leave it as is.
 This tool is designed to bring order to your chaos!

 .. note::